Ahmed194724496/Alx_DjangoLearnLab/django-models/LibraryProject/README.md

+Alx_DjangoLearnLab

-# LibraryProject
+# Library Project
-A Django project for learning the basics of Django, including project setup, models, ORM, and admin interface.
+This project is a simple library management system built using Django.
+It allows users to manage books, authors, and publishers.
+The project is structured to demonstrate the use of Django's models, views, and templates.